 Michigan Department of State Police v.
 Sitz, 496 U.S. 444 (1990) — Multiple residents who were licensed drivers in Michigan filed a complaint in circuit court seeking declaratory and injunctive relief from potential subjection to DUI checkpoints.
 The trial court ruled that the program violated the Fourth Amendment to the United States Constitution and the Michigan Court of Appeals affirmed the holding that the program violated the Fourth Amendment, but the Michigan Supreme Court denied petitioners’ application for leave to appeal.
 In a 6-3 decision issued on June 14, 1990, the United States Supreme Court held that a state’s use of highway sobriety checkpoints does not violate the Fourth and Fourteenth Amendments to the United States Constitution, and reversed the holding of the Court of Appeals of Michigan.
 In a dissenting opinion, Justice John Paul Stevens wrote, “The most disturbing aspect of the Court’s decision today is that it appears to give no weight to the citizen’s interest in freedom from suspicionless unannounced investigatory seizures.”

 If you were arrested in Central Florida for DUI after being stopped at a roadblock, it will be in your best interest to immediately retain legal counsel.
-Ashley M. Aulls, P.A. defends residents and visitors arrested for drunk driving in Inverness, New Port Richey, Spring Hill, Weeki Wachee, Wildwood, Brooksville, and many surrounding areas of Hernando County.
+The Law Office of Ashley Aulls, P.A. defends residents and visitors arrested for drunk driving in Inverness, New Port Richey, Spring Hill, Weeki Wachee, Wildwood, Brooksville, and many surrounding areas of Hernando County.

 Brooksville criminal defense lawyer Ashley Aulls can review all of the circumstances surrounding the DUI checkpoint and fight to possibly get your criminal charges dismissed.
-Call (352) 593-4115 or fill out an online contact form to have our attorney review your case and discuss your legal options during a free initial consultation.
+Call (352) 593-4115 or fill out an online contact form to have our attorney review your case and discuss your legal options by setting up your first consultation.